 Exiting the Redis Instance

-Once your verification checks are complete and you’re satisfied that Redis is functioning as expected, you can exit the Redis instance by typing:
+After you complete the verification checks and confirm Redis works correctly, exit the Redis instance by typing:

 exit